 With this in mind, why not put this knowledge to good use when it comes to planning your next summer staycation?
 It goes without saying that it is, in many ways, more convenient to travel during the main part of the day – after all, you won’t have to get up early, there will likely be more places open where you can stop off for refreshments en route, and you might need to arrive where you’re going at a sociable hour.

-Nevertheless, if you can plan your trip so that you only have to travel first thing in the morning or even through the night, you will be all but guaranteed to be rewarded with much quieter roads.
-And, if you’re worried about being stranded if you suddenly need to fill up or visit the bathroom, don’t worry – did you know that all motorway service stations are obliged to provide fuel, toilets and refreshments 24/7?
+Nevertheless, if you can plan your trip so that you only have to travel first thing in the morning or even through the night, you will be all but guaranteed to be rewarded with less holiday traffic on the roads.

 Make the most of technology